adisarid/ORSIS-ClickSoftware2017/README.md

 ## UPDATES 14/03/2017
 1. Bug fix in oc17checker.py relating to file input
 2. Two bugs fixed in checker_aux.py relating to distance and travel distance computation.

 * Be sure to use the updated checker.
+* The contribution by a competitor (pointing these bugs out) is much appreciated!

 ## UPDATES 26/02/2017
 1. Added instructions on rounding drive times, and tasks duration.